rmosolgo/graphql-ruby/guides/mutations/mutation_classes.md

 ## Example mutation class

-You should add a base class to your application, for example:
+If you used the {% internal_link "install generator", "/schema/generators#graphqlinstall" %}, a base mutation class will already have been generated for you.
+If that's not the case, you should add a base class to your application, for example:

 ```ruby
 class Mutations::BaseMutation < GraphQL::Schema::RelayClassicMutation